apollographql/apollo-client/react-docs/source/queries.md

 order: 10
 ---

-To fetch data from the server in a GraphQL system, we use GraphQL queries (you can read about the structure of GraphQL queries in detail at [graphql.org](http://graphql.org/docs/queries/)).
+On this page, you can learn how to use `react-apollo` to attach GraphQL query results to your React UI.
+You can read about GraphQL queries themselves in detail at [graphql.org](http://graphql.org/docs/queries/).

+Note that when using `react-apollo`, you don't have to learn anything special about the query syntax, since everything is just standard GraphQL.
+Anything you can type into the GraphiQL query explorer, you can also put into your `react-apollo` code.

 <h2 id="basics">Basic Queries</h2>

-When we are using a basic query we can use the `graphql` container in a very simple way.
-We simply need to parse our query into a GraphQL document using the `graphql-tag` library.
+When we are running a basic query we can use the `graphql` container in a very simple way.
+We simply parse our query into a GraphQL document using the `graphql-tag` library, and then pass it into the `graphql` container as the first argument.

-For instance, in GitHunt, we want to display the current user (if logged in) in the `Profile` component:
+For instance, in GitHunt, we want to display the currently logged-in user in the `Profile` component:

 ```js
 import React, { Component, PropTypes } from 'react';